xnwang22/iRecall/README.md

 2. create folder for each person (/data/John, /data/Tom, etc) review captured faces and move them from folder unknown to the corresponding folder
 3. execute train.py, it will create dictionary and model in the data folder
 4. Execute train.py again; it will recognize faces, print their names in console output and will add dictionary and place them into each person't folder

+To Run server
+python main.py
+In the browser: localhost:8888/